Account Abstraction (EVM)

-Blocto wallets are built with smart contracts
+Blocto wallets are built with chain-agnostic account abstraction

 Transaction fee is troublesome and confusing for blockchain beginners.